 The last question you need to ask yourself is who should get notified during each step in the approval chain.
 Generally, it will go from

 - Claim Requests

-You will need to have some business rules set up to decide what requests get sent to who.
+Your Co-op advertising program will need to have some business rules in order to decide what requests get sent to who.

 Some general examples include:

 - A different person (usually a manager) evaluates requests over $5,0000

 - Another person will evaluate requests when there are no funds available.

 This can be a very labor-intensive process trying to figure out who approves which request.